Before you hand in your resignation…

-If you’ve fallen out of love with your job, we have some tips to try before looking for something new…
+If you’ve fallen out of love with your job, you may feel like you need to get out asap but we have some things for you to try before looking for something new.

 Get away from your desk…

-Did you know that over a third of all British workers don’t use up all of their annual holiday allowance?
+Did you know that over a third of all British workers don’t use up all of their annual holiday allowances?
+Why not!

 You’re entitled to time off throughout the year, so take it!
 And I don’t mean you have to go on holiday all the time, you could use these days to attend conferences and industry events to meet new people and take charge of your own personal development.